jschaub30/ice_cores/README.md

 # ice_cores
-I was stunned when I discovered how "stable" the temperature has been for the past 10k years compared to prior years.
+I was surprised when I discovered how stable the temperature was for the past 10k years compared to prior years.
 This repo creates a simple page that charts temperature changes from ice core data.